RTG2717/digits-of-pi/README.md

 # digits-of-pi

-Just calculating digits of pi!
+Just calculating digits of pi!! (as normal human beings do)